 Prepare the vegetables and keep them cool in the fridge or in ice water (drain well before using).

-Place the mounds in a colander to drain.
 Place the noodles in the middle of a large platter, and arrange the cold vegetables nicely around the noodles.
 At the table, you can toss everything together with the sauce or let each person take his or her portion and then mix it with the sauce to taste.